tc39/proposal-dynamic-import/README.md

 </script>
 ```

+Note the differences here compared to the usual `import` declaration:

+* `import()` can be used from scripts, not just from modules.
+* If `import()` is used in a module, it can occur anywhere at any level, and is not hoisted.
+* `import()` does not establish a dependency which can be statically analyzed, but instead dynamically imports a module's exports.

 ## Alternative solutions explored

 There are a number of other ways of potentially accomplishing the above use cases.
 Here we explain why we believe `import()` is the best possibility.